PeterP22/PeterP22/README.md

 # Hey, I'm Peter! 👋
 I'm an avid programmer who is currently completing a degree in Artificial Intelligence.
-Passionate about upskilling daily and diving deep into the realms of technology.
+Passionate about upskilling daily and diving deep into the realms of automation.

 ## 🚀 What I'm Currently Working On
 - Adding more advanced projects to my GitHub related to ML.